 Plant-based burger sales increased by over 500% between 2018 and 2020 (ClimateWorks Foundation, 2021).
 With the right investment, precision fermentation and cellular agriculture could become price competitive with animal proteins in the next decade (ClimateWorks Foundation, 2021; Tubb and Seba, 2019).
-This would require innovation to improve production techniques, as well as scaled-up production lines to take advantage of economies of scale.45
+This would require innovation to improve production techniques, as well as scaled-up production lines to take advantage of economies of scale.
+45

 It will likely cost around \$222 billion to create alternative proteins that are taste- and cost-competitive with animal protein.
-The Global Innovation Needs Assessment, supported by the UK Foreign, Commonwealth, and Development Office, estimates that an investment of \$10.1 billion per year for 29 years into the development and production of alternative proteins would replace about 50% of animal agriculture (ClimateWorks Foundation, 2021).
-46 This implies that a one-time investment of around \$222 billion would likely be enough to halve factory farming, when adjusted for inflation and investment returns.
-47
+The Global Innovation Needs Assessment, supported by the UK Foreign, Commonwealth, and Development Office, estimates that an investment of \$10.1 billion per year for 29 years into the development and production of alternative proteins would replace about 50% of animal agriculture (ClimateWorks Foundation, 2021/2).
+Afficial This implies that a one-time investment of around \$222 billion would likely be enough to halve factory farming, when adjusted for inflation and investment returns.
+Afficial This implies that a one-time investment returns.